Circular knitting

-Originally, circular knitting was done using a set of four or five double-pointed needles.
-Today, knitters often use instead a circular needle, which resembles a pair of short knitting needles connected by a cable between them.
+Historically, circular knitting was done using a set of four or five double-pointed needles.
+Modern knitters may instead use a circular needle, which resembles a pair of short knitting needles connected by a cable between them.
 Circular knitting can also be performed by knitting machines: a double-bed machine can be set up to knit on its front bed in one direction and then its back bed on the return, which creates the tube.
 Specialized knitting machines for sock-knitting use individual latch-hook needles to make each stitch in a round frame.

 Many types of sweaters are traditionally knit in the round.
 Planned openings (arm holes, necks, cardigan fronts) are temporarily knitted with extra stitches, reinforced if necessary.
 Then the extra stitches are cut to create the opening, and are stitched with a sewing machine to prevent unraveling.
 This technique is called steeking.

 Magic loop technique

 Invented by Sarah Hauschka and first described in Beverly Galeskas’s booklet The Magic Loop, this technique uses a long circular knitting needle (for instance 40 inches) to knit projects (of any circumference substantially less than the needle length) in the round.
 The key is pulling a loop of extra cable out between the stitches halfway through the round.

 The magic loop technique also allows knitting two-at-a-time projects like pairs of socks or the sleeves of sweaters.
 This knitting both pieces at once makes it easier to render the two as similar as possible.